marcoagostinelli/eCommerceProject/User_Guide.md

 Step 3.
 Select the number of items you want

 Step 4.
-Select “Add to Cart”
+Select â€œAdd to Cartâ€

 If there is enough if the product in stock, it will be successfully added to your cart.